 Verse 2 does not carry the same tone of pity that verse 1 does, because verse 1 is a gentle appeal to the people.
 "Look, I have made this available to you.
 Come on and get it!
 It's here for the taking for you."

-Isaiah 55:2 Wherefore do you spend money for that which is not bread?
+Isaiah 55:2 "Why do you spend money for what is not bread?"

 There is a tone of incredulity in this in that, "Hey!
-I have made this available to you for your good health spiritually and physically, but you are not taking advantage of it.
+I've made this available to you for your good health spiritually and physically, but you aren't taking advantage of it.
 Instead the mind is on Babylon.
 The mind is on the world.
 Come and eat."

 Jesus Christ does not argue with His people.
 Rather He is asking, "Does all this really satisfy you?
 Is this what you are for, and what life is all about?"
 The clear implication to you and to me is that choices are going to have to be made by those invited to "come and eat freely".

-We're going to have to choose what we eat, whether it's physically, or whether it's spiritually.
+We are going to have to choose what we eat, whether it is physically, or whether it is spiritually.
 Examine yourself.
-That's your responsibility.
+That is your responsibility.
 My responsibility is to preach these things to you, and then I have to in turn examine myself.
 I have to ask myself, "What is it that's going into my mind?
 Am I making the right choices?
 Is what I am getting out of the world feeding me so that I am strong spiritually?"
 The physical parallels right along side of it.
 You must ask yourself, "Is what I am choosing to put into my mouth and going into my body making me full and really strengthening me?"
-That's what's being examined here.
+That is what is being examined here.

 There are some modern translations that impress that phrase.
 Do you know what they say?
 They say, "Listen!
 Listen!"
 This is something that a father and mother might say to their children.
 "Listen!
 Listen to what I say."
 Jesus is saying here, "Listen!
 Listen to what I say."
 "Listen!
-Listen to ME!"
-And then He exhorts them once again and says, "Eat that which is good and your soul [meaning your life] shall LIVE!"
+Listen to Me!"
+And then He exhorts them once again and says, "Eat what is good and your soul [meaning your life] shall live!"

 We can divide this into two sections too.
-Live abundantly physically in good health, if we're thinking about the physical life, or live an abundant life spiritually.
+Live abundantly physically in good health, if we are thinking about the physical life, or live an abundant life spiritually.

-Let's go back to the New Testament to John 6:33.
+Let us go back to the New Testament to John 6.

-John 6:53-58 Then Jesus said unto them, Verily, verily, I say unto you, Except you eat the flesh of the Son of man, and drink his blood, you have no life in you.
-Whoso eats my flesh, and drinks my blood has eternal life; and I will raise him up at the last day.
-For my flesh is meat [is food] indeed, and, and my blood is drink indeed.
-He that eats my flesh and drinks my blood dwells in me, and I in him.
-As the living Father has sent me, and I live by the Father: so he that eats me even he shall live by me.
-This is that bread which came down from heaven: not as your fathers did eat manna, and are dead: he that eats of this bread shall live forever.
+John 6:53-58 Then Jesus said to them, "Most assuredly, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.
+Whoever eats My flesh and drinks My blood has eternal life; and I will raise him up at the last day.
+For My flesh is food indeed, and My blood is drink indeed.
+He who eats My flesh and drinks My blood abides in Me, and I in him.
+As the living Father has sent Me, and I because of the Father, so he who feeds on Me will live because of Me.
+This is the bread which came down from heaven—not as your fathers did eat manna, and are dead.
+He who eats of this bread will live forever."

 Jesus Himself is the "Word of God" personified.
-That's why He says, "Eat Me."
-He's not talking about cannibalism.
-He is making a spiritual parallel between Himself—the word of God personified—and the word of God in written form.
+That is why He says, "Eat Me."
+He is not talking about cannibalism.
+He is making a spiritual parallel between Himself—the Word of God personified—and the Word of God in written form.
 The food that gives the nourishment, that gives spiritual life its strength and enables our spiritual wall to fight off all of the fiery darts, is the Word of God.
-It is not just the word of God.
+It is not just the Word of God.